cerner/cerner.github.io/source/_posts/2018-07-02-data-engineering-with-bunsen.markdown

 |urn:uuid:5a28... |http://snomed.info/sct |53741008 |2015-08-28T01:17:20

-It's worth looking at what's going on here: in a few lines of SQL, we are going from the rich (but somewhat complicated) FHIR Condition data model to a simple table of onset times of Coronary Heart Disease.
+It's worth looking at what's going on here: in a few lines of SQL, we are going from the rich (but somewhat complicated) FHIR Condition data model to a simple table of onset times of Coronary Heart Disease conditions.

-### FHIR Data in Columnar Files
+### FHIR Data in Columnar Storage
 Users see a clear catalog of FHIR datasets, but something important is happening behind the scenes.
 Most data stores or serialization encodings like JSON keep data in a row-wise format.
 This means all columns from a given record are physically adjacent on disk, like this:

  {% img center /assets/2018-07-02-data-engineering-with-bunsen/row-wise.png 600px %}